ansrivas/kafka-installation-guide/README.md

     -   Start the zookeeper on both the servers: considering current working directory is : `/home/user/kafka_2.11-0.10.0.0`

             ./bin/zookeeper-server-start.sh config/zookeeper.properties

+        To start it as a deamon :

+            ./bin/zookeeper-server-start.sh -daemon config/zookeeper.properties

 4. Setting up kafka brokers on all the machines ( as mentioned above ).